* White House says China wants to make a trade deal

 * U.S. to hike tariffs on Chinese goods on Friday

-With earnings season entering its final stretch, first-quarter profits are now seen rising 1.2%, a sharp improvement from the 2.3% decline expected at the start of the season.
+With results entering the final stretch, first-quarter earnings are now seen rising 1.2%, a sharp improvement from the 2.3% decline expected at the start of the season.

 Of the 426 S&P companies that have reported so far, about 75% have beaten profit estimates, according to Refinitiv data.

-Advancing issues outnumbered declining ones on the NYSE by a 1.23-to-1 ratio; on Nasdaq, a 1.11-to-1 ratio favored advancers.
+Advancing issues outnumbered decliners by a 1.20-to-1 ratio on the NYSE and by a 1.11-to-1 ratio on the Nasdaq.

-The S&P 500 posted five new 52-week highs and six new lows; the Nasdaq Composite recorded 39 new highs and 56 new lows.
-(Reporting by April Joyner; Additional reporting by Amy Caren Daniel and Shreyashi Sanyal in Bengaluru; Editing by Sriraj Kalluvila and Chizu Nomiyama)
+The S&P index recorded three new 52-week highs and six new lows, while the Nasdaq recorded 30 new highs and 46 new lows.
+(Reporting by Amy Caren Daniel and Shreyashi Sanyal in Bengaluru; Editing by Shounak Dasgupta and Sriraj Kalluvila)